IDSIA/sacred/config_v2.md

 ### Example with selecting part of the configuration from the command line

-This is a replacement for ingredients.
+This is a replacement for named configs.

 ```python